GoogleCloudPlatform/spanner-migration-tool/dynamodb/README.md

 #### Occasional Errors

-As no schema is forced when writing to a DynamoDB table, it can happen that a small number of data rows are incorrectly inserted.
-People do not realize that these data exist or their application can auto-fix these data.
-In Cloud Spanner, we have a strict schema for writes and we can’t write records with different data types.
-We define an error threshold - if the percentage of the data type is lower than or equal to an extremely low value (0.1%), then we consider the data type as an occasional error.
-It would not be considered as a candidate type for the column.
-In this case, we can filter a certain amount of noise when modeling the real schema.
+To prevent a few spurious rows from impacting schema construction, we define an error threshold: when building a type for a column, if the percentage of rows with a specific data type is lower than or equal to an extremely low value (0.1%), then we treat those rows as likely errors.
+Such rows are ignored for schema construction: their type is not considered a candidate type for the column.

 #### Multi-type Columns